harzjunior/AttendEase/README.md

 - **Drizzle ORM**: A lightweight ORM for TypeScript and JavaScript.
 - **Kinde Auth**: Authentication for Next.js applications.
 - **MySQL**: A relational database management system.

+## Author

+This project is a solo effort by Haruna Bah Jibril (harzkane@gmail.com).
+Despite initial plans to collaborate with a team of four, it proved challenging to be paired with colleagues, leading to this solo endeavor.

 ## License